-The previous incarnation of Guernsey’s data protection legislation (the Data Protection (Bailiwick of Guernsey) Law, 2001) was based on the United Kingdom’s Data Protection Act 1998 and mirrored the European Union’s (EU) Directive 95/46/EC.
-Given the scope and importance of the EU’s General Data Protection Regulation (GDPR), Guernsey’s government revised the existing law to match what it saw as the new “global standard”.
+The previous incarnation of Guernsey’s legislation (the Data Protection (Bailiwick of Guernsey) Law, 2001) was based on the United Kingdom’s Data Protection Act 1998 and mirrored the European Union’s (EU) Directive 95/46/EC.
+Given the scope and importance of the EU’s General Data Protection Regulation (GDPR), Guernsey’s government revised our existing law to match what it saw as the new “global standard”.

-The Data Protection (Bailiwick of Guernsey) Law, 2017 (DPL) was therefore drawn up in consultation with the EU to maintain Guernsey’s adequacy status.
+The Data Protection (Bailiwick of Guernsey) Law, 2017 (DPL) was drawn up in consultation with the EU to maintain Guernsey’s adequacy status.
 The DPL was in the process of being finalised when the United Kingdom produced its draft legislation, and is similarly intended to be broadly equivalent.
-Since the DPL came into force, two Ordinances and several sets of Regulations have been passed to augment Guernsey’s DPL framework.
+Since the coming into force, two Ordinances and several sets of Regulations have been passed to augment the DPL framework.

 Although Guernsey is not part of the EU, the DPL is based around the same fundamental ‘data protection principles’ upon which the previous legislation was based.
-However, the scope and application of those principles has been expanded to reflect the globalisation and digitalisation that has occurred in the intervening period.
+However, their scope and application has been expanded to reflect the globalisation and digitalisation that has occurred in the intervening period.

 A “data controller” is a person who (either alone, or jointly with others) determines the purpose and the means of processing of any personal data.
 A “processor” can also be a “controller” if it also makes those determinations.
 However, an employee carrying out these functions on behalf of a “controller” is not considered to be a “controller” in their own right, merely by virtue of their employment.

 Under the DPL, both controllers and processors must comply with the “data protection principles”, which are:

 processing data lawfully, fairly and in a transparent manner